Sulfur: Physical properties

+The sublimation of sulfur becomes noticeable more or less between 20 C and 50 C, and occurs readily in boiling water at 100 C.

 Sulfur is insoluble in water but soluble in carbon disulfide and, to a lesser extent, in other nonpolar organic solvents, such as benzene and toluene.
+Sulfur has been found to be soluble in super-critical carbon dioxide.

 Chemical properties

 Under normal conditions, sulfur hydrolyzes very slowly to mainly form hydrogen sulfide and sulfuric acid: